Edyta2801/React-entry-test/README.md

 # React entry test assignment _in progress_
-> Practical tasks for Junior Developer<!-- If you have the project hosted somewhere, include the link here. -->
+> Practical recruitment task for Junior Developer position<!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)